christopherAlberts/immensity/README.md

 With multiprocessing there is some initial time needed for setup.
 This takes a few milisecocnds to do.
 Once this is done, each small task is assigned to a diffrent process.
 Now the computer can start computing multiple processes at once, which saves a lot of time the bigger and more complicated the encryption gets.
 If however the programs computational requerments is very little then multiprocessing can actualy take a bit longer.
 This being said it's not really note worthy, where as the time it saves on big equations, is.

 It is worth mentioning that one uses considerable more of the CPU capasity when running a script with multipleprocesses.
-Don't be supprised if you CPU reaches 100%.
-This function is writen to make full use of the compute power available for it.
+Don't be supprised if you CPU clocks a 100%.
+This function is writen to make full use of the compute power available to it.
 ![](Images/multiprocessing_graph.png)

 ## The Function ##